RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

-Martin Luther King was a Christian minister who fought for equality for black people in the 1950s and ’60s in America.
+Martin Luther King was a Christian minister who believed that racial harmony was vital.
+He fought for equality for black people in the 1950s and ’60s in America.
 At the time there was a system of segregation in place, where black and white people weren’t allowed to mix in everyday life.
 Black people were treated very poorly, having separate schools, restaurants, and parks.
 They were not even allowed to vote.

 Because of teachings like this, he organised peaceful, non-violent protests against the government.
 He told his followers not to fight back, no matter what happened to them.

 The movement was committed to ending the desegregation rules which divided the nation by the colour of people's skin.
 During this time, people who supported the movement were involved in many forms of passive resistance, including:

 - Sit-ins: African Americans, along with their white friends, would sit in restaurants that they were banned from because of their skin colour.

 - Boycotts: People refused to use certain shops or services which had segregation rules.
 For example, many of the people in Montgomery, Alabama, boycotted the buses,1955-1956; people simply walked everywhere in protest.
 The Montgomery bus boycott lasted just over a year before the company was forced to change its rules as it couldn't afford to run without its customers.

 - Freedom rides: These were protests against segregation, which involved African Americans and white people riding buses together throughout the American South in 1961.
 This was against the law at the time.

 - Protests: Organised and attended by all races, these protests were non-violent in nature.
 Even when people were being attacked, they refused to respond with violence.